Psmths/windows-forensic-artifacts/account/evtx-4624-successful-logon.md

 | 9 | Explicit credentials (`runas`) |
 | 10 | Interactive logon (RDP) |

+#### Logon Type 3 - Network
+This logon type is seen when an authentication occurs over the network.
+Some examples include:
+ - On Windows File Servers, when a client connects to a file share, a Type 3 logon event will be recorded.
+This can be useful for auditing potential file access on network shares.

 ### Caveats
 Certain situations may cause this artifact to become noisy.
 On Domain Controllers serving many endpoints, these endpoints will periodically perform Type 3 Network Logons to the Domain Controller to retrieve group policy.